EricPoitras/EDPS6560/README.md

 Sign Up for an account on Codacademy: https://www.codecademy.com/

-Install a text editor - I recommend a simple one like Adobe Brackets: http://brackets.io/
+Install a text editor - I recommend a simple one like Adobe Brackets (http://brackets.io/) or a better option - Microsoft Visual Studio Code (https://code.visualstudio.com/)

 Install the Adobe Creative Cloud suite of apps - or use the labtops provided in class: https://account.adobe.com